loopandlearn/news/docs/edition/2026-03-03.md

 ## PhD or Postdoctoral Researcher Position Announcement

-- Digital Twin for Next-Gen Open-Source Diabetes Technology

-At the Hasso-Plattner-Institut, they’re developing context-aware, equitable automated insulin delivery (AID) technology — and they’re looking for a Computer Scientist / Data Engineer who wants their work to have a real impact on people living with diabetes.
+Researchers at the Hasso Plattner Istitut in Potsdam, Germany are looking for a Computer Scientist / Data Engineer who wants to have an impact on people living with diabetes with their Open Source work.
+We are excited to help find this candidate.

-This researcher will:

-* Build digital twin models that adapt to real-world variability (hormones, sleep, stress, activity, illness)
-* Co-develop context-aware AID algorithms that work for diverse, including underrepresented user groups
-* Analyze data from medical devices, wearables & sensors
-* Collaborate with a multidisciplinary team (diabetes care, data science, engineering, project management, and lived T1D experience)
-* Contribute to open-science and work closely with the diabetes community

-Location: Potsdam, Germany | Full-time (3 years) with the esteemed Dr. Katarina Braune

 [Learn more and apply here](https://www.linkedin.com/posts/katarinabraune_digitalhealth-aid-diabetesresearch-activity-7431665276246499328--qTL)